redis/redis-doc/topics/replication.md

     slaveof 192.168.1.1 6379

-Of course you need to replace 192.168.1.1 6379 with your master ip address (or hostname) and port.
+Of course you need to replace 192.168.1.1 6379 with your master IP address (or hostname) and port.
 Alternatively, you can call the `SLAVEOF` command and the master host will start a sync with the slave.